France-ioi/algorea-devdoc/design/access-rights/items.md

 * *can_grant_view*, *can_watch*, *can_edit*="transfer" (so propagate as the preceding level)
 * *is_owner*=true (so propagates as "false")

-## Summary on changing and propagating permissions
+## Changing and propagating permissions

 | "can_view" perm granted | Constraint on "giver" | Constraint on "receiver" | Propagation rule     |
 |:------------------------|:----------------------|:-------------------------|:---------------------|